hasanchy/delete-all-products/readme.txt

 7. Monitor the permanent deletion process through a progress bar that provides visual feedback on the operation's progress.
 8. Before restoring all products from the trash, a confirmation prompt ensures you’re fully aware of the action being taken.
 9. The product restoration process is tracked with a progress bar, showing how many products are being restored back into the store.
-10. Use advanced filter options to delete products based on specific criteria such as stock status and product status.
-11. After applying filters, a message is displayed to indicate the number of products found, helping you verify the search results before deletion.

 == Contribute ==
 Want to contribute or report an issue?
 Check out the <a href="https://github.com/hasanchy/delete-all-products">GitHub repository</a> for more information.